 The mixture is seasoned with garam masala and salt, and I like to add a bit of sugar to balance the tartness of the tomatoes, as well as some cayenne pepper to kick up the heat.

-- 330 grams boneless chicken thighs (cut into bite-size pieces)
+- 330 grams boneless skin-on chicken thighs (cut into bite-size pieces)

 - 1 tablespoon vegetable oil